colinsauze/SCW-tutorial/_episodes/02-logging-in.md

 |Cardiff Dev|2|40|196GB||
 |Cardiff Data Lake|2|?|?|Will be installed later.
 Intended for Hadoop and Elastic Stack users.|

 Aberystwyth and Swansea users are expected to use the Swansea system and will need to make a case for why they would need to use the Cardiff system.
-Bangor users are expected to use Cardiff.
+Bangor and Cardiff users are expected to use Cardiff, and external users are expected to use the same system as the owner of the project of which they are a member.

 ### Slurm